The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Methods

 \subsection{Crystal growth and sample fabrication}

 CrSBr bulk crystals were grown by chemical vapor transport.~\cite{Klein.2021} Samples were fabricated by mechanical exfoliation onto SiO$_2$/Si substrates.
 Sample thickness was verified by a combination of atomic force microscopy, optical phase contrast and Raman spectroscopy.
+For the electron microscopy studies, exfoliated flakes were transferred to TEM compatible sample grids using cellulose acetate butyrate (CAB) as polymer handle.
+Subsequently, the CAB was dissolved in acetone and the TEM grids rinsed in isopropanol prior to critical point drying.